threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <ul>
 <li><a href="#faq?id=what-is-the-threefold-connect-app-download-link">What is the Threefold Connect App download link?</a></li>
 <li><a href="#faq?id=what-is-the-threefold-dashboard-link">What is the Threefold Dashboard link?</a></li>
-<li><a href="#faq?id=to-access-the-tf-dashboard-i-need-to-use-the-polkadot-extension-what-is-the-link">To access the TF Dashboard, I need to use the Polkadot Extension.
-What is the link?</a></li>
+<li><a href="#faq?id=to-access-the-tf-dashboard-i-need-to-use-the-polkadot-extension-what-is-the-link-for-the-polkadot-extension-polkadotjs-which-browsers-support-the-polkadot-extension">To access the TF Dashboard, I need to use the Polkadot Extension.
+What is the link for the Polkadot Extension (polkadot.js)?
+Which browsers support the Polkadot Extension?</a></li>
 <li><a href="#faq?id=is-there-a-way-to-create-or-import-another-wallet-in-tf-connect-app">Is there a way to create or import another wallet in TF Connect App?</a></li>
 <li><a href="#faq?id=i-created-a-farm-on-the-tf-chain-on-the-tf-connect-app-farmer-migration-section-my-farm-is-under-other-v3-farms-is-this-normal">I created a farm on the TF Chain.
 On the TF Connect App Farmer Migration section, my farm is under Other v3 farms, is this normal?</a></li>
 <li><a href="#faq?id=i-am-trying-to-access-my-wallet-in-the-threefold-connect-app-it-worked-fine-before-but-now-i-just-get-a-white-screen-what-does-it-mean-and-what-can-i-do">I am trying to access my wallet in the Threefold Connect App.
 It worked fine before, but now I just get a white screen.
 What does it mean and what can I do?</a></li>